Planning for Academic Success

 Students are encouraged to meet with an advisor before making any changes to their schedule.
 Students who need to adjust their schedules may do so during the registration period and through the first week of classes.
 After the first week of classes, students cannot add a class without instructor authorization.
 Students may drop any course through the second week of classes without penalty.
 After the second week of classes, any student who drops a class will receive a "W" enrollment status.
 See Withdrawal Policy & Procedures in this catalog.

 To receive a "W," students must withdraw before the tenth week of classes of a 14-week semester.
-Students may withdraw online in accessBCC, in person at any Enrollment Center, or via their college email to enrollmentservices@bristolcc.edu.
+Students may withdraw online in myBristol, in person at any Enrollment Center, or via their college email to enrollmentservices@bristolcc.edu.
 Students should consult with the instructor or an advisor before withdrawing from a course.
-A grade of "F" will be assigned to any student who stops attending a course but does not officially withdraw.
+A grade of " WF" will be assigned to any student who stops attending a course but does not officially withdraw.

 Repeating a Course

 Students may repeat a course once without the permission of the Registrar or designee.
-Students will then be required to complete a “Repeat Course” form found in their AccessBCC account under “Student Services”.
-The grade received on the most recent attempt of any repeated course replaces the previous grade(s) for grade point average calculation and graduation requirements, even if the most recent grade is lower than a previous grade.
-Students may use the petition process to request previous repeat grades be used for grade point average calculation and graduation requirements, or to request repeating a passed course that was not successfully completed (e.g. prerequisite or transfer grade is not high enough).
+Students will then be required to complete a “Repeat Course” form found in their myBristol account under Registration.
+The higher of the two grades will be applied to the student’s grade point average calculation and graduation requirements.
 All repeated courses remain on the student transcript.
 Students may repeat developmental courses as many times as it takes to pass or meet a prerequisite, but the total number of attempted developmental credits may not exceed 30.
 Students who wish to repeat clinical courses or courses in selective admissions programs must follow the policies of that program, which may include reapplying to the program.

 Directed Study

 A directed study is an independent study or group study course under the sponsorship of a faculty member which meets the objectives of a course which is offered in the Academic Catalog.
-Credit for a directed study course is equivalent to credit for a catallog course offering and tuition is based on the number of credits approved.
+Credit for a directed study course is equivalent to credit for a catalog course offering and tuition is based on the number of credits approved.

 To be eligible for directed study, the student must be enrolled in a program of study (degree or certificate) with three or less courses remaining and have a cumulative GPA of at least 2.5.
 Academic Affairs may also approve other requests based on special student and/or programmatic needs with detailed documentation.

-Directed study requests should be submitted utilizing the online form in AccessBCC and must be submitted before the first day of the semester.
+Directed study requests should be submitted utilizing the online form in myBristol and must be submitted before the first day of the semester.
 If approved, and a faculty member is available to teach the directed study, students will be notified via Bristol email with details and the timeline to enroll.

 For questions, please contact Academic Affairs at 774.357.2185.